 As companies update and overhaul their travel programs in a post-pandemic environment, safety concerns linger and new travel implications have emerged.
 Complicating this shift is the wide array of booking options available to business travelers, which often encourage travelers to book outside of the established travel program.

-Out-of-policy booking is a nightmare for travel managers.
 When travelers don’t comply with their organization’s travel policy, they reduce financial transparency, diminish savings potential, damage contractual relationships with suppliers, and can even cause serious duty of care concerns.
-And yet it happens every day—mainly because travelers don't fully understand how their actions can negatively affect their employers and even themselves.
+Below we offer top takeaways on how to achieve program compliance and ideas to help make it easier.

 1. Proximity to where they need to be

 Now more than ever, travelers want to stay close to event locations.
 Staffing shortages and supply chain issues have resulted in longer wait times, and travelers fear that staying too far away could result in late arrivals and missed connections.
 However, an out-of-policy hotel room might be in a less safe area and a discounted airfare may not offer flexible options in the event of cancellation or delay.